MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics.md

 3. Select the **Reports** tab > **Group policy migration readiness**.
 In this report, you can:

-    - See the number of settings in your GPO that can be configure in a device configuration profile.
+    - See the number of settings in your GPO that can be configured in a device configuration profile.
 It also shows if the settings can be in a custom profile, aren't supported, or are deprecated.
     - Filter the report output using the **Migration Readiness**, **Profile type**, and **CSP Name** filters.
     - Select **Generate report** or **Generate again** to get current data.
     - See the list of settings in your GPO.